 Rabin Memorial is next to City Hall which is not too far from the Cinema Hotel.
 This is where the former Prime Minister was assassinated from point blank range during a 1995 peace rally.
 Thereafter, many Israeli youth gathered here to mourn.
 A diagram indicates where each person was standing when the Prime Minister was shot, and there are also some flags and a graffiti wall.

-While there are not as many site in the 110 year old city of Tel-Aviv as there are in the 3,000 year old City of Jerusalem, Tel-Aviv has a variety to offer for a day or two itinerary.
+While there are not as many sites in the 110 year old city of Tel-Aviv as there are in the 3,000 year old City of Jerusalem, Tel-Aviv has a variety to offer for a day or two itinerary.
 Interested in more than a walking tour?
 Find more options at Viator or Get Your Guide.
 ETB

 Click HERE for my offline, GPS guided travel article on GPSMyCity.